Start9Labs/cln-startos/docs/instructions.md

 # CLBOSS Operation **(advanced users only)**

 In order to control CLBOSS, you will use several commands and config options.
-If you have SSH access to your Embassy, the commands can be entered on the command line using `docker exec -ti c-lightning.embassy lightning-cli <command>`.
-If you don't have SSH access, you can use the Console interface inside Spark Wallet (a frontend for CLN, offered as a separate service on the Embassy Marketplace, see below for more on Spark Console).
+If you have SSH access to your StartOS, the commands can be entered on the command line using `docker exec -ti c-lightning.embassy lightning-cli <command>`.
+If you don't have SSH access, you can use the Console interface inside Spark Wallet (a frontend for CLN, offered as a separate service on the Start9 Registry, see below for more on Spark Console).

 The commands are: